ZichooleLongGui/enterprise/README.md

 # Micro Enterprise [![License](https://img.shields.io/badge/license-enterprise-blue.svg)](https://github.com/micro/enterprise/blob/master/LICENSE)

-Micro Enterprise is a turn-key solution for building production ready cloud-native applications.
+Micro Enterprise is a turn-key solution for building production ready microservices.

 ## Overview

 Micro Enterprise is an enterprise version of the [micro](https://github.com/micro/micro) toolkit.
-It pre-packages the most useful open source features in a tried and tested single solution critical for production use.
+It builds on the pluggable open source toolkit and pre-packages the most useful plugins along with additiona features in a tried and tested single solution critical ready for production use.

 <img src="https://micro.mu/micro-enterprise.png" />

 This version of Micro requires a [Micro Enterprise License Agreement](LICENSE) commercial subscription.

 ## Features

+Micro Enterprise builds on the all the features of the [Micro Toolkit](https://github.com/micro/micro) along with the following:

 - **Dynamic Config** - Load config from environment variables, flags and a config file, all integrated into one interface.
 Config is merged, watched and reloaded as it changes.